 Natural gas is a non-renewable energy source.
 Meaning once it’s burned it’s gone for good.
-Compared to coal, it produces 50% less emissions.
-But it'll have even stricter regulations soon.
+Compared to coal, it produces about 50% less emissions.

-Natural gas moderately impacts the environment as it produces less than half of the emissions of coal.
+Natural gas moderately impacts the environment.
+It produces less than half of the emissions of coal.

-Natural gas generation (excluding cogeneration) makes up about 45% of SaskPower’s total generating capacity.
+Natural gas generation (excluding cogeneration) makes up about 34% of our total generating capacity.

 We’re building The Great Plains Power Station in Moose Jaw's Industrial Park.
 Visit Great Plains Power Station to learn more about the project.

 Because of its emissions, natural gas only be a temporary bridge to reaching net zero GHG emissions from the power grid.
 We’ll need a different source of back up power to support non-emitting sources like wind and solar to reach net zero.

 Watch the video below to learn more about Natural Gas.